Keyboard shortcuts

 PLONK’s gate equation only relates wires within a single gate.
 It doesn’t enforce that the output of gate 1 feeds into the input of gate 5.

-PLONK proves this via a grand product check: with random challenges $\beta, \gamma$, verify:
+where $f(i)$ is the value at position $i$.
+PLONK proves this via a grand product check.
+With random challenges $\beta, \gamma$:

 $$\prod_i \frac{f(i) + \beta \cdot i + \gamma}{f(i) + \beta \cdot \sigma(i) + \gamma} = 1$$